yeoman/yeoman/contributing.md

 ## Quick Start

 - Add `yeoman_test` with any value to your environment variables to disable the updater and Insight.
-- Clone the repo of yo, generator, generator-webapp, generator-mocha, and any other generator you might want to develop against, and then run `npm install` in them.
+- Clone the repo of yo, generator, and any generator you might want to develop against, and then run `npm install` in them.
-- Go to the yo folder and link it globally using `npm link` then link in the generator repo using `npm link path/to/generator`.
+- Go to the yo folder and link it globally using `npm link` then link in the generators using `npm link path/to/generator` for each.
-- Link in the generators you cloned using eg. `npm link path/to/webapp` for each.
 - Run `yo` and you should now see the linked generators in the list.
 - Start hacking :)

 You can keep the various repos up to date by running `git pull --rebase upstream master` in each.

-### Generators

-When developing in the generators repo you probably want to be able to test out your changes.
-The recommended workflow is to link the generators module into the yo project by running `npm link path/to/generator/folder` in `/yo`.
-This means changes you do in the generators repo will be reflected in the yo repo.

-### Insight

-When developing for Yeoman, you will most likely be running and debugging commands within the CLI.
-If you have opted into Insight, these commands will be logged.
-A special `--no-insight` flag is available for developers wishing to opt out of Insight tracking so inflated stats are not recorded.

 ## Style Guide